new-silvermoon/PiValue/README.md

 # PiValue
-This project contains a list of mathematical approaches expressed in terms of code, i order to calculate the value of Pi.
-This can be used to benchmark computer systems in order to meausure their floating point operation speeds.
+This project contains a list of mathematical approaches expressed in code (Python), in order to calculate the value of Pi.
+This can be used to benchmark super computers in order to measure their floating point operation speeds.

 1. <b>Mandelbrot approach</b>
 The Mandelbrot set is the set of complex numbers c for which the function f(z)=z^{2}+c